How to buy the best indoor aerial

-There are four main types of indoor aerial:
+The four main types of indoor aerial

-Patch: These flat panel aerials can sometimes be mounted on walls or hidden away – some even double up as picture frames.
+- Patch.
+These flat panel aerials can sometimes be mounted on walls or hidden away – some even double up as picture frames.
 They're often loops and antennas folded into a panel, and are usually omnidirectional, so you don't need to worry about horizontal or vertical angling.

 Amplified vs non-amplified aerials

-The internal amplifier of the TV will usually do a better job and we've found that boosters on inferior indoor aerials can actually cause picture interference, particularly if the aerial is placed too close to the television or set-top box.
+An aerial with an amplifier – or signal booster – can marginally increase the likelihood of picking up medium or low signal strengths.
+However, it's not a guarantee for success.The internal amplifier of the TV will usually do a better job, and we've found that boosters on poorly performing indoor aerials can actually cause picture interference.
+This is particularly the case if the aerial is placed too close to the television or set-top box.